quydev-fs/NoGtube/README.md

 git checkout nightly
 python app.py
 ```
-# Notes for contributors
+### 📌 Notes for Contributors

-although Github may suggest for a PR to `main`. but its not recommended to. because as I mentioned above, it is an **independent development branch**
+Although GitHub may suggest opening a pull request to `main`,
+**this is not recommended**, as this branch is developed independently.

+If you wish to contribute to the experimental track, feel free to open a PR targeting `nightly` instead.